Tesla

 Public Charging

 We have a growing global network of Tesla Superchargers, which are our industrial-grade, high-speed vehicle chargers.
 Where possible, we co-locate Superchargers with our solar and energy storage systems to reduce costs and promote renewable power.
 Supercharger stations are typically placed along well-traveled routes and in and around dense city centers to allow vehicle owners the ability to enjoy quick, reliable charging along an extensive network with convenient stops.
 Use of the Supercharger network either requires payment of a fee or is free under certain sales programs.
-In November 2021, we began to offer Supercharger access to non-Tesla vehicles in certain locations in support of our mission to accelerate the world’s transition to sustainable energy, and in November 2022, we opened up our previously proprietary charging connector as the North American Charging Standard (NACS).
-This enables electric vehicles and charging stations to interoperate which makes charging easier and more efficient for everyone and advances our mission to accelerate the world’s transition to sustainable energy.
-Following this, all major automotive companies announced their adoption of NACS in certain markets, with their access to the Supercharger network beginning in phases in 2024 and their production of NACS vehicles beginning no later than 2025.
-We also engaged SAE International to govern NACS as an industry standard, now named J3400.
-We continue to monitor and increase our network of Tesla Superchargers in anticipation of future demand.
+We offer Supercharger access to non-Tesla vehicles in support of our mission, with all major automakers announcing their adoption of the North American Charging Standard (NACS) in certain markets.
+We continue to monitor and increase our network of Tesla Superchargers in anticipation of future demand, including with respect to our Robotaxi services.

 In-App Upgrades

-As our vehicles are capable of being updated remotely over-the-air, our customers may purchase additional paid options and features through the Tesla app or through the in-vehicle user interface.
-We expect that this functionality will also allow us to offer certain options and features on a subscription basis in the future.
+As our vehicles are capable of being updated remotely over-the-air, our customers may purchase additional paid options and features through the Tesla app or through the in-vehicle user interface, which also allows us to offer certain options and features on a subscription basis.

 Energy Generation and Storage